jdwx/twig/README.md

 # web-twig

-A very thin module for using Twig with jdwx/web.
+A very thin module for integrate Twig templates into other modules.

 ## Installation